 Below, we present an overview of the 6 most important e-learning providers for companies of all types – from medium-sized to large organizations.

 The world's largest platform for online courses from universities and other institutions.
 Some courses have already exceeded one million enrolled learners.
+(Coursera courses)

 For companies, Coursera for Business offers access to their professional learning portal.
 LMS integration is available upon request.
 You can compile courses for your employees yourself or with the help of Coursera experts.
 Learning analytics tools can be used to evaluate the learning behavior based on data reports.